Certification Renewal or Recertification

-Every year you will need to complete a CSA Membership Renewal Statement.
-This statement includes questions involving any legal or regulatory issues that have come up in connection with your business practices over the past year.
-It confirms there have been no changes in your status since you first became a CSA.
-The Statement underscores the ongoing responsibility that all CSAs have to conduct their business legally and ethically.
+Each year of your certification you will be required to complete a CSA Recertification Statement.
+This attestation statement includes disclosure questions involving any legal or regulatory issues that have come up in connection with your business practices during the past year.
+The Recertification Statement underscores the ongoing responsibility that all CSAs have to conduct their business legally and ethically.

 - Fulfilling the CSA CE Requirement

 CSAs are required to complete 30 CSA CE credits during your three year certification.
 To be eligible for credit all CSA CE course topics must be directly related to seniors and/or ethical issues.
 Acceptable topic areas include ethics; financial, health or social issues related to aging; spirituality and aging; general aging issues; death and dying, etc. Sales and marketing topics are not acceptable.
 For a full list of options available for earning the CE credits, please see our CSA CE Requirements page.
 The CE Can be submitted directly to our continuing education department in the following ways:

 - via facsimile at 303.757.7677 Attn: Continuing Education Department